MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 5. **Expected Output:**
 It should be provided with the examples to ensure proper functioning of the device and configurations on  a basic or initial level.
 6. **Larger syntax  coverage:**
-For intermediate and advanced a larger functionality and  syntax coverage is desirable.
+For intermediate and advanced examples a larger functionality and  syntax coverage is desirable.